 30 Things to Do Around Hokkaido & Where to Stay

 Boasting some of Asia’s best ski resorts, pristine national parks, both mod…

 Tohoku is often overlooked by international visitors who tend to head west from Tokyo but those who do venture north discover a large region of natural beauty, small towns and dramatic coastline.
 Further north still, the island of Hokkaido is best known for its winter and tremendous ski resorts that boast some of the best powder in the world while in summer, the region offers some of Japan’s most beautiful and pristine natural landscapes – a world away from the congestion and sprawl of the major cities.

 Finally, the southern region of Kyushu and distant islands of Okinawa – located approximately half-way between the Japanese main islands and the Philippines – make-up South Japan.
 Kyushu enjoys a sub-tropical climate and is home to cities including Fukuoka, Kagoshima and Nagasaki.
 Known for their beautiful beaches and relaxed lifestyles, Kyushu and Okinawa are often grouped together.
 Fukuoka Airport is the largest airport in the region however most international visitors make their way to and from Kyushu using Japan’s ‘Shinkansen’/Bullet Train network.

-2 / SEASONS & BEST TIMES TO TRAVEL
+2 / SEASONS & BEST TIMES TO VISIT JAPAN

 The information above provides a good snapshot of the general weather patterns in Japan, noting that the furthest reaches of the country – including Hokkaido in the north and Okinawa in the south – have notably different climates thanks to their locations, enjoying a notably colder/longer winter and tropical/milder winter respectively.